umple/.github/profile/README.md

 * [umple-lsp](https://github.com/umple/umple-lsp): The language server protocol for Umple, used by IDEs and text editors.
 It uses the compiler above to analyze models
 * [umple.vscode](https://github.com/umple/umple.vscode): VSCode plugin for Umple (newly updated in 2026 to use umple-lsp).
 * [umple.zed](https://github.com/umple/umple.zed): Zed plugin for Umple (new as of early 2026).
-* More details to be added here later
+* More key repos to be added here later

 [The Umple user manual is at https://manual.umple.org](https://manual.umple.org)